GreyRook/code-with-style/docs/process/index.md

 These are given to each individual Story Ticket - and depending on the project, Bug Ticket - in the planning phase of a Sprint in a process called 'Planning Poker'.

+To propose a Story Point value for a ticket, the developer in the Planning Poker meeting needs to have good understanding of the feature, problem, bug etc. that is discussed.
-Every developer in the Planning Poker meeting needs to have an understanding of what work is to be done to complete the ticket that is to be estimated.
+They have to have an idea of what work is to be done to complete the ticket that is estimated.
 When that is the case, the developer has to decide on a number that reflects the complexity of the ticket.
 Those numbers are to be presented to the Scrum Master at the same time to prevent influencing other peoples guesses.

-At **Grey Rook** the developer may choose one of the numbers 0, 1, 2, 3, 5, 8 and 13 plus ? for their estimate.
+At *Grey Rook* the developer may choose one of the numbers 1, 2, 3, 5, 8 and 13 for their estimate.
+If there is uncertainty they may choose the questionmark "?".
 These are based on the Fibonacci Sequence, a sequence of numbers where the next number in the sequence is the sum of the previous two numbers.
 That means it is continued "21, 34, 55, ...", but for reasons described below we cap the sequence after the 13.

-Humans have millennia of experience with it, because it is ubiquitous in natural systems.
 It is effective in estimation because the sum of the quantities of the larger number is equal to the ratio of the larger number to the smaller one.
 It is almost impossible to precisely estimate a ticket that has a high complexity, i.e. decide if a ticket deserves 7 or 8 Story Points.
 In this respect, the fibonacci sequence offers a reasonable gradation.

-If a developer thinks it takes more time to discuss a ticket than to actually resolve it, he should give the ticket a 0.
-If a developer is uncertain about the complexity, risk involved and uncertainty they may choose to put down a ?.

 Tickets that are not doable in one sprint (as indicated by the opinion of most of the developers or a number of story points equal to or greater than 13 after estimating) are to be rejected and to be split up into smaller tickets.

-The final amount of story points for the Ticket is decided on by calculating the average of the estimates of all developers.
+The final amount of story points for the ticket is decided on by calculating the average of the estimates of all developers.
 When the result is a fraction we usually round up, but that can be influenced by general opinion or specific reasons.
-Due to the nature of the process Tickets can end up with a number of Story Points that is not actually from the Fibonacci Sequence.
+Due to the nature of the process tickets can end up with a number of Story Points that is not actually from the Fibonacci Sequence.

 Moreover, in order to reach consensus when the estimates are very different, the developer with the highest and the lowest estimate may have to explain their reasons for their estimate.
 All members of the Development Team have the right to change their original estimate after this discussion.

-Given this process there should not be any Story or Bug Ticket inside a sprint without an estimation.
+Given this process there should not be any Story or Bug ticket inside a sprint without an estimation.
 Tickets without an estimation are not allowed to be worked on.

 # Ticket description